Skip to main content

 The rules

-The whistle means boarding is no longer allowed
+When the whistle sounds, boarding is no longer possible

 Travel in the correct class

-With a 2nd class ticket, you must travel in 2nd class.
-You may not sit in 1st class with a 2nd class ticket unless a train conductor allows it.
+If you hold a 2nd class ticket you must travel in the 2nd class.
+You may not sit in 1st class with a 2nd class ticket unless the train conductor says it is permitted.

 Smoking is prohibited

-Smoking is not permitted on the train.
+Smoking is not allowed on the train.
 This also applies to e-cigarettes and similar products.

 No feet on the seats